Dragon Age And Mass Effect Studio Lays Off 50 Devs, Claims Games Are Unaffected

 Read More: New Mass Effect Game Very Briefly Teased At Game Awards

 Fifty developers at the studio will be laid off as a result of the restructuring, with McKay claiming the changes are necessary to “create exceptional story-driven single-player experiences” moving forward.
-Those include Dragon Age: Dreadwolf, which at one point was planned to have multiplayer live-service elements and has continued to face delays and departures in top roles, as well as the next Mass Effect game, which despite promising teases appears to be many years away from release.
+Those include Dragon Age: Dreadwolf, which at one point was planned to have multiplayer live-service elements and has continued to face seeming delays and departures in top roles, as well as the next Mass Effect game, which despite promising teases appears to be many years away from release.

 “If you’re wondering how all of this will impact development of Dragon Age: Dreadwolf, let me be clear that our dedication to the game has never wavered,” McKay wrote.
 “Our commitment remains steadfast, and we all are working to make this game worthy of the Dragon Age name.
 We are confident that we’ll have the time needed to ensure Dreadwolf reaches its full potential.”

-The latest round of cuts comes shortly after publisher Electronic Arts announced that BioWare’s longstanding sci-fi MMO, Star Wars: The Old Republic, would be outsourced to a new studio, Broadsword.
+The latest round of cuts comes shortly after publisher Electronic Arts announced that BioWare’s longstanding sci-fi MMO, Star Wars: The Old Republic, would be outsourced and taken over by a new studio, Broadsword.
 VentureBeat also reports that BioWare has decided not to renew its contract with Keyword Studios, an in-house contracting company whose employees that were working on BioWare projects recently unionized and have been bargaining on their first contract.

 Read More: Dragon Age: Dreadwolf Leaks Show God Of War-Style Combat

-A spokesperson for EA told VentureBeat that it simply failed to arrive at a new agreement with Keyword Studios, meaning work for its onsite QA testers will expire in September.
+A spokesperson for EA told VentureBeat other work orders had been renewed post-unionization and that it simply failed to arrive at a new agreement with Keyword Studios, meaning work for its onsite QA testers will expire in September.

-EA did not immediately respond to a request by Kotaku for comment.
+James Russwurm, a member of the Keywords union embedded with BioWare for several years now, told Kotaku in a phone call that while he’s sad to see the contract not renewed he believes it’s just a cost cutting measure rather than something targeted at the union itself.
+KWS Edmonton United is still bargaining with Keywords on its first contract and Russwurm was optimistic an agreement could be reached as soon as the end of the year.

 The company announced 800 layoffs back in March of this year.
 In August it posted a quarterly profit of $400 million, up nearly 30 percent from the same time a year prior.